Stop Dog Pooping in Bedroom

 Why Does My Dog Keep Pooping in My Bedroom?

 Your dog keeps pooping in your bedroom because they’re experiencing anxiety, which often makes it difficult for them to control their bowels.
 Your bedroom feels safe and secure, and has the added bonus of smelling like you, which also helps them to feel more comfortable.

 It’s also less likely, but still possible, that your dog has irritable bowel syndrome (IBS).
 This can show itself through both constipation and diarrhea.
 Be sure that your dog is eating a diet that is highly digestible with high soluble fiber content, and consider a trip to the vet for a check-up if symptoms persist.

 Your dog may even be pooping in your bedroom because they’ve gotten into the habit of it after you inadvertently rewarded them for doing so.
 Did you give your dog lots of pets and attention once when they were exiting your bedroom, only to find out later that they had just gone potty in there?

 But no matter what reason is causing your dog to poop in the bedroom (and again, anxiety is the most likely), it needs to be addressed immediately.
 Not doing anything and expecting the behavior to just pass gives your dog the impression that it’s acceptable, and maybe even encouraged.

-Soon, you’ll find your dog is pooping in the kitchen, pooping in the closet, pooping in your home office, and maybe even pooping under your bed.
+Soon, you’ll find your dog is pooping in the kitchen, pooping in the closet, pooping in your home office, pooping on your bed, and maybe even pooping under your bed.
 And obviously, you have better things to do than being your dog’s poop patrol all day long.

 To stop your dog from pooping in the bedroom and other places they’re not supposed to be going, skip to the last section now where we’ll give you the exact steps to follow.